dev10katec/viettel-s-invoice/README.md

-# ViettelSInvoice API Integration
+# Viettel S Invoice API Integration

-Note: This is an unofficial project.
+> Note: This is an `UNOFFICIAL` project.
 It is not affiliated with or endorsed by Viettel.

-This project provides a class `ViettelSInvoice` that allows interaction with the ViettelS Invoice API.
+This project provides a class `ViettelSInvoice` that allows interaction with the Viettel S Invoice API.

 ## Table of Contents